Can You Work in Austria with a German EU Blue Card?

 Germany offers some special conditions for professionals in shortage occupations in STEM fields; for such specialists, the required salary is 45,552 EUR (2023).

-This applies, for example, to doctors, and engineers, but also to scientists, mathematicians, and IT specialists.
+This applies, for example, to doctors and engineers, but also to scientists, mathematicians, and IT specialists.
 It’s a great opportunity for people who can’t find a job with a standard required salary, and in Austria, it’s even higher.

-Speaking about Germany, after 33 months of living in the country, the EU Blue Card holders are eligible for permanent residency, which will give them an unlimited stay.
-If you can prove your German language skills (B2) earlier, a settlement permit can already be obtained after 21 months.
+Speaking about Germany, after 33 months of living in the country, the EU Blue Card holders are eligible for permanent residency, giving them an unlimited stay.

 EU Blue Card benefits